tdimiduk/beam/docs/user-guide/manipulation/insert.md

     To specify a conflict on the primary keys, use `conflictingFields primaryKey`.

 You can also specify how to change the record should it not match.
-For example, to append the e-mail as an alternate when you insert an existing row, you can use the `oldValues` argument to get access to the old value.
+For example, to append the e-mail as an alternate when you insert an existing row, you can use the `current_` value of one of the `fields to get access to the old value.
+The lambda also takes a second argument to get access to the excluded row (the one you were attempting to insert).

 !beam-query
 ```haskell